Matching Belt Capacity to Industrial Demand

 Rock crushers, reciprocating compressors, and equipment with non-constant torque profiles subject V-belts to severe shock loads and pulsating tension.
 In these conditions, individual belts can whip, fatigue prematurely, and — in multi-belt drives — progressively stretch at different rates, causing load imbalance.

 Banded belts (joined V-belts with a tie-band connecting multiple strands) solve this.
 The tie-band holds all strands in perfect lateral alignment, distributes shock load across the full belt set, and prevents turnover in high-vibration environments.
-Quality banded industrial belts use EPDM V-strands connected by a flexible tie-band that maintains drive coherence even under severe torsional vibration.
+Quality banded industrial belts use CR/chloroprene V-strands connected by a flexible tie-band that maintains drive coherence even under severe torsional vibration.

 Classical Profiles: When Standard Sections Are the Right Call